jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 Remember that creatures can also fit into classes.
 Sometimes a Droid or a mercenary will count as a Fighter 3 attacking 3 times in a round, and a Sith Lord will be of HD 5 having some devastating Lightning Bolts doing as much as their HD of dices in damage.

-The creatures doens't have to be of HD 1~3 like the characters, and they can have special abilities that the characters don't have, like multiple attacks while in water, or to spit venom or acid, and the like.
+The creatures doesn't have to be of HD 1~3 like the characters, and they can have special abilities that the characters don't have, like multiple attacks while in water, or to spit venom or acid, and the like.

 Sometimes a HD 2 creature will endure three attacks instead of 2.
 I normally roll 1d6 and give it one more hit (hp) in a 6.
 Sometimes I just design a HD 2 creature to attack with +2, but with 5 HP as if it was HD 5 instead.